 - Founding partners William Tiano and Tony O’Dell have earned recognition as Top 100 Trial Lawyers by the American Trial Lawyers Association and West Virginia Super Lawyers.

 - We take personal injury cases on a contingency fee basis, meaning we only collect legal fees when we win, and we never charge any up-front costs to our clients.

-Tiano O’Dell, PLLC has a strong reputation as one of the most successful personal injury firms in West Virginia thanks to our legal acumen and consistent dedication to helping our clients recover after suffering injuries from the negligence of others.
+Tiano O’Dell, PLLC is home to some of the most well respected West Virginia truck accident lawyers, thanks to our legal acumen and consistent dedication to helping our clients recover after suffering injuries from the negligence of others.
 We will fight for your compensation so you can hold the trucking industry accountable for your medical bills.

 A truck accident case may seem simple at first, but these accidents often involve more than one liable party, and an injured driver may potentially bear partial liability as well.
 An injured driver may believe that he or she can manage self-representation and secure compensation without hiring an attorney, but the average person with no legal experience will likely not have the time, resources, or energy to handle a lawsuit while recovering from injuries sustained in a truck accident.
 Hiring an attorney often means peace of mind; the victim can recuperate from his or her injuries while the attorney handles his or her legal issues.